Change Root Password in RHEL

 3. Rescue – like single user mode, disk mounted, and services started

-To change the root password, you must use rdbreak because this process does not mount the system disk; mounting a system disk implements the file system permissions, meaning you cannot change the root password – instead, you will be asked for the root password.
+To change the root password, you must use rdbreak because this process does not mount the root system disk; mounting a system disk implements the file system permissions, meaning you cannot change the root password – instead, you will be asked for the root password.

 Step 1- Reboot the Server and Break the Linux boot process